 Linking to your own content within the pages of your own site is one of the most important aspects of building a successful website.
+It is the best way of directing your traffic from one story to another and make the traffic flow.
 This process is called internal linking.
 Internal links are a great service for your visitors.
 They introduce your visitors to relevant articles, provide them more detailed information and get them to look deeper and further explore your content.

 This leads to an increased stickiness of your content (an increase in page views and decrease in the bounce rate), improves the usability of your site and helps your content rank better in search engines.
 Google and other search engines give much attention to which pages you link to when trying to figure out how to index their results.